3DGenomes/zedtool/README.md

 - `polynomial_degree`: Polynomial degree for drift correction fitting.
 Best left at 2.
 - `use_weights_in_fit`: Whether to use precision values in the fit.
 - `only_fiducials`: If set to 1, assumes all "bright spots" in the image are fiducials.
 If you want to find the fiducials automatically then set this to 0.
+- `consensus_method`: Method for determining the consensus z value for a fiducial.
+Options are 'weighted_mean' and 'median' (default).

 ### **Computation and Plotting Options**
 You can disable/enable various processing steps and visualizations by setting these values to 0/1.
 These are listed  below in the order in which they are performed.